surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.37.0-rc1 =
+= 3.37.0-1 =

-(2016/11/02) Replaced the Object Cache Expiry option with new options for finer control of caching features.
+(2016/11/03) Replaced the Object Cache Expiry option with new options for finer control of caching features.
 Refactored the Schema JSON method for a slight performance improvement.
 Added https://schema.org/Thing to the Schema Types array.

-= 3.36.3-2 =

-(2016/10/23) Optimized the head meta transient cache value for Pinterest (storing 1 transient instead of 2).
-Minimum requirements updated to WP v3.5 and PHP v5.4.